Agresoft/Shooter-Tycoon/README.md

 Another simple clicker game, this is simply a test.

+----------- Version 0.0.4 Build 12 -----------
+- Further improved the leveling system by limiting the increase of bullet generation from +1 every level to +1 every 3 levels and +1 in overall xp gain every 4 levels.
+- Added Labels for current level, bullet value, and if you hover over your level with your mouse, a tooltip shows your xp.
+- Added a new class that will eventually contain a list of all skills.
+This will have 3 parts per skill.
+One for your level, one for your xp, and another for a progress bar of your progress to the next level.
+Possibly a dedicated art icon for each skill.
+- Continued to rework and move code around.
+Trying to further improve the quality of the code.
+As I slowly become a better and better programmer, I'm starting to catch all of my old mistakes.
+---- What's Next ----
+- A dedicated tab for your skills and skill progress!
+- Actual upgrades, I've been talking about them for a while, but now they're finally my main priority.
+- A save system!
+I'm not sure exactly how to do this, but I'm sure I can figure it out with Google, or someone I know.
+- Different bullet types, each with their own skill requirement.
+Each type will grant more xp per click and will eventually lead to the next type, and so on.
+- A better sense of progression.
+At the moment you're just clicking a bullet and selling them whenever you reach a certain amount.
+That's boring to me.
+This needs more progression and reason to play.
+- Backgrounds.
+I'm terrible at art, but I'm sure I can throw something together.

 ----------- Version 0.0.4 Build 10 -----------
 - Fixed the bug with the bullet price increasing beyond 2 decimal places.
 - Adjusted the level increase formula.
 I think it's much more thought out and well implemented.
 Here's a basic shapshot of levels 1-8: http://puu.sh/hwVHT/92fe02ddb1.png